Acne is a common skin condition that affects most people at some point. It causes spots, oily skin and sometimes skin that's hot or painful to touch.

 Try to resist the temptation to pick or squeeze the spots, as this can lead to permanent scarring.

-Treatments can take up to 3 months to work, so do not expect results overnight.
+Treatments can take several months to work, so do not expect results overnight.
 Once they do start to work, the results are usually good.

 Why do I have acne?